persteenolsen/dotnet-8-jwt-refresh-auth-api/README.md

 .NET 8.0 - JWT Authentication with Refresh Tokens Tutorial with Example API

-# Last Updated
+# Last Updated:

 - 24-12-2024

 The Web API was made without the ASP.NET Core Identity using custom JWT middleware

-# Try an Angular frontend for testing the Web API
+# Try the Angular frontend for testing the Web API

-- [`Anlular 14 Client at GitHub`](https://github.com/persteenolsen/angular-jwt-refresh-auth-client) - An Angular 14 Client using JWT + Refresh Tokens for Auth
+- [`The Angular Client at GitHub`](https://github.com/persteenolsen/angular-jwt-refresh-auth-client) - The Angular 14 Client using JWT + Refresh Tokens for Auth

 # Functionality of the Web App